WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/conditionals/index.md

 - Spartacus wants to go to battle, but only wants to march to the closest city.

-- Our <mark>if</mark> statement in spoken language might read: If the city is less than 125 miles away, then I will march there.
+- Our <mark>if</mark> statement in spoken language might read: If the city is 125 miles away or less, then I will march there.

 <div class="fragment">
 Question time: What would we need to add to our code to store the distances to each city?